-The FDA report "Mifepristone US Post-Marketing Adverse Events Summary through 12/31/2022" includes adverse events associated with the use of mifepristone, regardless of their likelihood of being causally linked to the abortion.
-Over 5.9 million people in the US have used medication abortion with mifepristone and misoprostol since mifepristone 200 mg was first approved by the US Food and Drug Administration (FDA) in 2000.
+The Food and Drug Administration (FDA) report "Mifepristone US Post-Marketing Adverse Events Summary through 12/31/2024" includes adverse events associated with the use of mifepristone, regardless of their likelihood of being causally linked to the abortion.1 Over 7.5 million people in the US have used medication abortion with mifepristone and misoprostol since mifepristone 200 mg was first approved by the US Food and Drug Administration (FDA) in 2000.
 Since then, the safety of the treatment has been reaffirmed by rigorous research that supplements monitoring data from the FDA.

-Understanding medication abortion complications as published by the FDA
+Understanding medication abortion complications as published by the Food and Drug Administration (FDA)

-As of December 2022, the FDA reports that 32 people, out of approximately 5.9 million, have died after taking mifepristone for medication abortion.
+As of December 2024, the FDA reports that 36 people, out of approximately 7.5 million, have died after taking mifepristone for medication abortion.
 However, as the FDA notes, the adverse events "cannot with certainty be causally attributed to mifepristone because of information gaps about patient health status, clinical management of the patient, concurrent drug use, and other possible medical or surgical treatments and conditions."
-Among these 32 deaths:
+Among these 36 deaths:

-- 18 cases are probably or possibly related to the abortion, including: - 10 cases of Clostridium-related sepsis - 1 case of sepsis with negative blood cultures - 1 case of delayed onset toxic shock-like syndrome - 1 case of septic shock due to necrotizing fasciitis - 1 case of hemorrhage - 2 cases of ruptured ectopic pregnancy - 1 case of probable anaphylactic medication reaction - 1 case where the cause of death was unclear - 14 cases appear to be unrelated to the abortion, including: - 7 cases of drug or substance use, intoxication, and/or overdose - o 3 cases of confirmed or suspected homicide - 2 cases of suicide - 1 natural death due to severe pulmonary emphysema - 1 case of bilateral pulmonary thromboembolism
+- 22 cases are probably or possibly related to the abortion, including: - o 10 cases of Clostridium-related sepsis - 2 cases of sepsis with negative blood cultures - 1 case of sepsis without blood culture data - 2 cases of possible or confirmed delayed onset toxic shock-like syndrome - 1 case of septic shock due to necrotizing fasciitis - 1 case of hemorrhage - o 2 cases of ruptured ectopic pregnancy - 1 case of probable anaphylactic medication reaction - 2 cases where the cause of death was unclear - 14 cases appear to be unrelated to the abortion, including: - o 7 cases of drug or substance use, intoxication, and/or overdose - 3 cases of confirmed or suspected homicide - o 2 cases of suicide - 1 natural death due to severe pulmonary emphysema - 1 case of bilateral pulmonary thromboembolism that appear to be related to the abortion are included, the mortality rate is 0.29 deaths per 100,000 medication abortions (22/7.5 million medication abortion cases).

-Based on this, the overall mortality rate associated with medication abortion is 0.54 deaths per 100,000 medication abortions (32 deaths/5.9 million medication abortion cases).
-This mortality rate is similar to that reported for abortion overall (0.7 deaths per 100,000 procedures).
-If only the cases that appear to be related to the abortion are included, the mortality rate is 0.31 deaths per 100,000 medication abortions (18/5.9 million medication abortion cases).
+Based on this, the overall mortality rate associated with medication abortion is 0.48 deaths per 100,000 medication abortions (36 deaths/7.5 million medication abortion cases).
+This mortality rate is similar to that reported for abortion overall (0.7 deaths per 100,000 procedures).2 If only the cases

-Because it is mandatory to report any death among someone who used mifepristone and because the US Centers for Disease Control and Prevention has an active surveillance program to monitor abortion-related deaths, these reports capture information about all possible deaths related to medication abortion.
+Because it is mandatory to report any death among someone who used mifepristone and because the US Centers for Disease Control and Prevention has had an active surveillance program to monitor abortion-related deaths,2 these reports capture information about all possible deaths related to medication abortion.

 The FDA also published the number of cases of hospitalization and other complications (some already counted in the hospitalization cases) reported to them among women using medication abortion.
 However, unlike for deaths, there is no active surveillance program, so this report should not be considered as conclusive.
 We do know that serious complications are rare with medication abortion.
-The most rigorous study of medication abortion safety included data from 11,319 Medi-Cal patients in California.
-In this study, only 35 (0.31%) had a major complication, defined as hospitalization, blood transfusion, or surgery.
+The most rigorous study of medication abortion safety included data from 11,319 Medi-Cal patients in California.3 In this study, only 35 (0.31%) had a major complication, defined as hospitalization, blood transfusion, or surgery.